DanielDFY/d3d12book/README.md

     > A simple explosion effect can be simulated by translating triangles in the direction of their face normal as a function of time.
 Use an icosahedron (not subdivided) as a sample mesh for implementing this effect.
 The normal vector of a triangle can be calculated by the cross product of two its edges (be careful of the direction of the normal vector);

-  * [ ] *Exercise_12_04*
+  * [x] *Exercise_12_04*

     > Write an effect that renders the vertex normals of a mesh as short line segments.
 After this is implemented, draw the mesh as normal, and then draw the scene again with the normal vector visualization technique so that the normals are rendered on top of the scene.
 Use the *Blend* demo as a test scene.

-  * [ ] *Exercise_12_05*

-    > Similar to the previous exercise, write an effect that renders the face normals of a mesh as short line segments.
+Similarly add an effect that renders the face normals of a mesh as short line segments.
+    >
+    > First we create a set of PSOs for wire frame mode to help us to observe the normal vectors, then another two sets of PSOs for vertex normal visualization and face normal visualization.
+In the geometry shader, calculate the root point(the vertex itself for vertex normal and the triangle center for face normal), move it in the direction of the normal to get the head point, then output this line segment into the output line stream.
+    >
+    > In this demo, press '1' to visualize vertex normals, press '2' to visualize face normals,  press '3' to switch to wire frame mode.

+* Chapter 13 The Compute Shader

+  * [ ] ...

-* ...
+* [ ] ...